 From Genbudō Museum to Genbudō Cave

 The boat will take you to the back of the museum.
-If you are taking the same ferry back, we recommend leaving the museum at the end of your visit to the area and heading to Genbudō Park first.
+As the park only has one entrance/exit, we recommend leaving the museum at the end of your visit and heading to Genbudō Park first.

 Crossing the highway and climbing up the staircases, you will arrive at Genbudō Park Information Center (玄武洞公園案内所), where you can take a rest.
 If you have booked a guided tour, it is where you meet your guide as well.